Berkeley-CS195/fa24/qqc-journal.md

     CS H195 QQC Journal
 ---

+# UNDER CONSTRUCTION:
+For current [rules on H195 QQCR submissions](https://edstem.org/us/courses/66531/discussion/5269602) see the Ed post linked while this webpage is worked on.

 # The QQC Journal

 **This assignment is only for CS H195 students.** For the CS 195 version of this assignment, see the [QQCR page]({{site.baseurl}}qqcr).